doverunner/multi-drm-react-native-sdk/README.md

     - DRM content streaming playback

-### How to Run PallyCon React Native SDK Example
+### How to Run React Native SDK Example
   - Run the following command to execute the example.

     ```bsh
-    // move to the pallycon-react-native-sdk folder
+    // move to the doverunner-react-native-sdk folder
-    % cd pallycon-react-native-sdk
+    % cd doverunner-react-native-sdk
     % yarn install
     % yarn pack -o pallycon-react-native-sdk.tgz